99 Shades of Silver?!

 Sephiroth bristled.
 This was none of the man's business.

-"Well…can you tell me about the fabled 'Jenova Project'?"
+"Well…can you tell me about the fabled 'Jenova Project' that you're famously intertwined with?"

 That did it.